 Website: Moderna Museum

 4. Södra Teatern - For special events or to make events special

 The Södra Teatern is a stunning multi-functional event space.
 Here you will find nightlife, bars, a restaurant, stages for concert performances and live music events, and the possibility to book the venue for special events with advanced booking.
 It’s a good idea to visit at least to relax in the beautiful beer garden, enjoying the ornate décor, the exquisite architecture and the amazing service.
 It’s a great meeting point to mingle with locals from Stockholm.
 Take a look at the calendar of upcoming events on the website if you want to make your visit even more special.

 Address: Mosebacke Torg 1, 116 46 Stockholm, Sweden

 5. Skansen - Miniature Sweden

-An open air museum with a zoo included!
+If you’re wondering what to do in Stockholm with your kids, then Skansen - Miniature Sweden might interest you.
+This is an open-air museum with a zoo included!
 This is a place where you can learn all about Swedish culture and costumes by playing the part and spending a day interacting with actors and representations of the old days of the country.
 It’s a great activity for kids.
 And now is the perfect time to go during the midsummer celebrations that offer a different agenda and special events.
 Have a great time in this magical place with over 150 traditional houses on the hilltop.
 Enjoy nature, industry, history and fun all in one place.

 Address: Djurgårdsslätten 49-51, 115 21 Stockholm, Sweden